KorAP/Kalamar-Plugin-ExternalResources/README.md

 The binary can be started without prerequisites.
 The `templates` folder has to be kept in the root directory.

-Registration of the plugin in Kalamar is not yet officially supported.
-Registration works by passing the JSON blob generated at `/plugin.json` to the plugin registration handler.
+Registration of the plugin in Kalamar is not yet officially supported - but it works by passing the JSON blob generated at `/plugin.json` to the plugin registration handler.

 ## Indexation